Job 26: Job praises God's majestic power (26:5–14)

 This section contains Job's praise to God, emphasizing his belief in the big view of God controlling his world, although he cannot understand how his suffering can be part of God's good plan.
-God's authority covers even the dead people, which cannot hide from God (explained using three different terms for the dead: "shades/ghost" (verse 5a; cf. Proverbs 2:18; 9:18; Psalm 88:10), "Sheol" (verse 6a, "place of the dead") and "Abaddon" (verse 6b, "the plaace of destruction").
+God's authority covers even the dead people, which cannot hide from God (explained using three different terms for the dead: "shades/ghost" (verse 5a; cf. Proverbs 2:18; 9:18; Psalm 88:10), "Sheol" (verse 6a, "place of the dead") and "Abaddon" (verse 6b, "the place of destruction").
 God also controls the mythological forces of chaos, such as "Rahab" (verse 12b; cf. Job 9:13) and the fleeing serpent (verse 13b), in anticipation of YHWH's second speech (chapters 40–41).
 Job knows that his knowledge of God is so little (just the "outskirts" or like a "whisper" (verse 14).